Jerry1314520/GAN-with-numpy--FC/README.md

 Code

 #### Weight Initialization
 Due to the Relu activations in the hidden layers that follow the inputs of the generator and discrimnator, the [Kaiming He intialization](https://arxiv.org/pdf/1502.01852.pdf) is used.
+This intializes weights to have variance eqaul to 2/input nodes.
 ```python
 ## Intial Generator Weights:
 self.G_W1 = np.random.randn(self.noise_dim, 128) * np.sqrt(2. / self.noise_dim) # 100 x 128